Teh-Lemon/Homu-Editor/README.md

 ## Mascot Panel (MascotPanel.cs and the Editor Default Resources folder)
 A panel for the Editor that displays an image for that needed boost in motivation.
 Access from the **Windows/Mascot** menu.
-Name your image "mascot" and place it in the folder "**Assets/Editor Default Resources/**".
+Name your image "mascot" and place it in the folder "**Assets/Editor Default Resources/Mascot**".
-Supports .jpg, .png and static .gif.
-Though you can easily add more formats into MascotPanel.cs yourself.
+You can customize the path and filename in the file.
 ![Mascot screenshot](Doc/Images/Mascot.png)

 ## Revert to Prefab (RevertAllPrefabs.cs)